 13.0 Security Assessments

 13.3 Security Assessment Findings.
 Upon completion of an assessment, Customer may provide BeyondTrust with an assessment that summarizes Customer’s findings.
-Upon Customers reasonable request, BeyondTrust will provide the following in relation to BeyondTrust’s security, confidentiality, privacy, and other controls for its services and products provided under the Agreement: 1) a summary of applicable tests undertaken by BeyondTrust along with an executive summary of the testing and 2) a copy of the audits and assessment reports undertaken by BeyondTrust or a third party retained by BeyondTrust, which includes a SOC 2 Type II reports,.
-Should BeyondTrust be made aware of or otherwise discover, deficiencies categorized as critical or high, BeyondTrust will take commercially reasonable efforts to remediate those deficiencies,.
+Upon Customers reasonable request, BeyondTrust will provide the following in relation to BeyondTrust’s security, confidentiality, privacy, and other controls for its services and products provided under the Agreement: 1) a summary of applicable tests undertaken by BeyondTrust along with an executive summary of the testing and 2) a copy of the audits and assessment reports undertaken by BeyondTrust or a third party retained by BeyondTrust, which shall be in the form of a SOC 2 Type II report.
+Should BeyondTrust be made aware of or otherwise discover, deficiencies categorized as critical or high, BeyondTrust will take all commercially reasonable efforts to remediate those deficiencies in a timely manner.

-14.0 De-Identification of Customer Protected Information Used in Non-Production Environments
+14.0 De-Identification of Customer Data Used in Non-Production Environments

 14.1 Exclusions to the De-Identification Requirement.